TowerBR/backup_software_testing/test_09_txt_files_diferent_chunk_sizes.md

 ![chart03][3]

-Ee can see that the duplicacy tries to group the files as much as possible (large chunks):
+We can see that the Duplicacy tries to group the files as much as possible (large chunks):

 ![chart04][4]

-And I thought it would try to group the files as close as possible to the maximum chunk size, but it seems that he also takes into account the sizes of the source files, because in the configuration with 10M maximum size, not many chunks were generated above 4M:
+And I thought it would try to group the files as close as possible to the maximum chunk size, but it seems that it also takes into account the sizes of the source files, because in the configuration with 10M maximum size, not many chunks were generated above 4M:

 ![chart05][5]